CrowCall/crow-tools/README.md

 ### Transcriber
-The transcriber module provides a web interface for segmenting crow audio and labeling calls with a custom notation system.
+The transcriber module provides a web interface for segmenting crow audio and labeling calls with a custom notation system and limited vocabulary tokenizer.
 It supports waveform and spectrogram views, audio playback, and SRT export for training crow-to-text models.
 Built with Vue v3 and Node.js.

 ![transcriber.png](docs/images/transcriber.png)